isoju/deep-learning-challenge/Observations.md

 Summary:

-The model resulted in having a
+The model resulted in having a ~69% accuracy and .63 loss.
+I would recommend using a RandomForestClassifer instead for the model to predict because I believe it is proficient with this sort of dataset containing multiple features.